bhsuarez/BrianSuarez_Assignment1/README.md

 ### Problem 3: Reverse.java

-* Prompts for a string and prints the string in reverse order.
+* Prompts user for a string and prints the string in reverse order.

 ### Problem 4: Unique.java

-* Write a function called IsUnique() that takes an array as an argument You may assume that the array has only strings.
+* Determines if String[] argument elements are unique
   * Return true is every element in the array is unique.
   * Return false is two or more elements are the same.
-* How can you make this work for an array of something other than strings?
-What needs to change?